Advanced Certificate in Human Resources Management

 Enrollment in M.S. in Human Resources Management Program

-Advanced certificate students who want to matriculate into the Master of Science in Human Resources Management must follow program guidelines.
-In most cases, students may apply courses completed in the Advanced Certificate program toward requirements for the master's degree.
+Advanced certificate students who want to continue their graduate education and earn a Master of Science in Human Resources Management can do so, provided they follow these program guidelines.
+In most cases, students may apply all courses completed in the Advanced Certificate program toward requirements for the master’s degree.

 Back to Top